 What Attract Fruit Flies?

 To successfully treat an infestation of pests, you’ll first need to identify what various flying pests you’re dealing with.
 The most common types of tiny flies are as follows:

 How to Get Rid of Tiny Flies – Fruit Flies

-Fungus gnats look similar to mosquitos.
+Fungus gnats look similar to mosquitoes.
 They have dark, fragile bodies with long antennae, long legs, and transparent wings.
 Similar to fruit flies, adult fungus gnats grow to be about eight of an inch long, although some are less than sixteenth of an inch.